bohnelang/SetTimeAtBoot/README.md

 # SetTimeAtBoot

 If there is no time set at boot time of a Linux server, you should do this.
-Otherwise ntp cannor run of a too large gap.
+Otherwise ntp cannot run of a too large time gap.

 Thus create an entry at /etc/rc.local to set the local time at boot-time